 The next thing to look at is once again in the Display filter pick list, it is the filter for QUIC client hello packets.
 Select it and you should see something like this:

 These packets have some clear text that we can examine.

 Expand the packet QUIC contents:

 These Hello's define the stream 'personality'.
 I align this to the TCP SYN and SYN-ACK options in my mind.
 What we see is the much more complex and capable stream personality.
-It is from this format that I have extracted things like the maximum number of streams column and the QUIC version information.
+It is from this format that I have extracted things like the maximum number of streams column and the QUIC/GQUIC version information.

 I hope this helps the reader get started using Wireshark and QUIC/GQUIC.